madcatdev/tinyfl/README.md

 # tinyfl_t
-This is DIY Attiny13-based driver for flashlights with brigh LEDs, such as CREE XM-L, XP-G and others.
+This is DIY Attiny13-based PWM driver for flashlights with brigh LEDs, such as CREE XM-L, XP-G and others.
 Version "T" - with tact switch.

 Benefits: